 In the same way that the standard Rolex Datejust is available in a wide range of sizes, the Datejust II and Datejust 41 can also be found in a variety of different materials.
-However, while material options are far more plentiful on these larger Datejust models than on most of Rolex's tool watch collections, the precious metal options are more limited than what is available for the smaller sized Rolex Datejust watches.
-Additionally, since these larger 41mm Datejust watches were first released in 2009, all Rolex Datejust II and Datejust 41 watches will have sapphire crystals, rather than crystals made from acrylic like vintage Rolex Datejust references.
+However, while material options are far more plentiful on these larger Datejust models than on most of Rolex's tool watch collections, the precious metal options are more limited than what is available for the smaller sized watches.
+Additionally, since these larger 41mm Datejust watches were first released in 2009, all Rolex Datejust II and Datejust 41 watches will have sapphire crystals, rather than crystals made from acrylic like vintage references.

-Along with the standard Oystersteel (stainless steel) models, both the Rolex Datejust II and the Datejust 41 have also been manufactured in a combination of gold and steel, which Rolex calls Rolesor (also known throughout the industry and two-tone).
+Along with the standard Oystersteel (stainless steel) models, both have also been manufactured in a combination of gold and steel, which Rolex calls Rolesor (also known throughout the industry and two-tone).
 The Datejust II collection was offered in Yellow Rolesor (yellow gold and stainless steel) and White Rolesor (white gold and stainless steel); however an Everose Rolesor (Everose pink gold and stainless steel) option never was available on the Datejust II.
-However, when the Datejust 41 collection was unveiled in 2016, an Everose Rolesor option was included, and it still remains an option for Rolex Datejust 41 watches.
+However, when the Datejust 41 collection was unveiled in 2016, an Everose Rolesor option was included, and it still remains an option for Datejust 41 watches.

 Although the classically-sized Datejust 36 has a seemingly endless variety of dial options, the larger Datejust II and Datejust 41 watches have significantly fewer styles available.
 All of the standard classic colors like black, white, and champagne (gold) in various sunburst and sundust finishes are available, along with the option of stick indexes, Roman numerals, Arabic numerals, or even diamond hour markers.
-However, unlike the smaller Datejust watches, Rolex has yet to make any stone dials for their Datejust II or Datejust 41 watches.
-At the present time, the only exotic material dial available for these larger Datejust watches is a mother of pearl dial that features diamond hour markers.
+However, unlike the smaller watches, Rolex has yet to make any stone dials for their Datejust II or Datejust 41 watches.
+At the present time, the only exotic material dial available for these larger watches is a mother of pearl dial that features diamond hour markers.

 Additionally, while the total number of dial styles is slightly more limited on Rolex's 41mm Datejust watches (compared to the Datejust 36 or Lady-Datejust collections), there are certain dial styles that only exist on these larger Datejust references, like the “Wimbledon dial” which features painted Roman numerals (outlined in green) for all of the hour markers, except the 12 o’clock (which receives the Rolex coronet), and the 9 o’clock (which receives a lume-filled applied stick index).

-Despite the Jubilee bracelet originally being designed specifically for the Datejust in 1945, it was not an option on any the Datejust II watches, and only became available on the larger Datejust models in 2016 with the introduction of the Datejust 41.
+Despite the Jubilee bracelet originally being designed specifically for the Datejust in 1945, it was not an option on any the Datejust II watches, and only became available on the larger models in 2016 with the introduction of the Datejust 41.
 While the Datejust II bracelet selection is limited to the Oyster bracelet alone (either stainless steel or two-tone), all different metal variations of the Datejust 41 are available with either flat three-piece link Oyster bracelets or rounded five-piece link Jubilee bracelets.
 Regardless of the specific bracelet style, every Datejust II and Datejust 41 bracelet is fitted with a folding Oysterclasp with Easylink 5mm comfort extension.

 When Rolex released the Datejust 41 in 2016, they fitted it with their new generation of movement: the Caliber 3235.
 While the Caliber 3136 is a slightly modified and upgraded Caliber 3135 movement, the Cal.
 3235 is an entirely new design that uses the latest and greatest Rolex technologies.

 The Rolex Datejust name dates all the way back to 1933 when it was first registered, and since 1945, the Datejust has been a constant presence in the Rolex catalog.
-However, the larger Datejust II and Datejust 41 only first appeared in 2009, so the history for these larger 41mm Rolex Datejust models is far shorter than many of the other watches in the Rolex lineup.
+However, the larger Datejust II and Datejust 41 only first appeared in 2009, so the history for these larger 41mm models is far shorter than many of the other watches in the Rolex lineup.

-The Datejust II and Datejust 41 are the larger versions of the the best-selling Rolex watch of all time, and their contemporary sizing has made them a popular choice for a number of high-profile individuals in the relatively short time since their initial release.
+The Datejust II and Datejust 41 are the larger versions of the best-selling Rolex watch of all time.
+Despite their relatively short history, their contemporary sizing has made these 41mm Datejust watches a popular choice for a number of high-profile individuals in the relatively short time since their initial release.